 The decision to create an estate plan is one that will benefit you and your loved ones during your life and after your passing.
 However, it can feel overwhelming trying to figure out where to begin in the estate planning process.
-The experienced Ohio estate planning lawyers at Kryszak & Associates are here with an estate planning checklist and have counseled many in the creation and amending of their estate plans.
+The experienced Ohio estate planning lawyers at Kryszak Law Firm are here with an estate planning checklist and have counseled many in the creation and amending of their estate plans.
 To learn more, call or contact our office today.

 The first step in estate planning is to inventory the assets in your estate.
 It is difficult to allocate assets in an estate if you do not know what and how much is there.
 An inventory should include both tangible and intangible assets in an estate, including but not limited to the following: